exonum/exonum-doc/src/architecture/transactions.md

     performs [almost at the same time](../advanced/consensus/consensus.md) as the block with the given transaction is committed into the blockchain.

+!!! note "Example"
+    In the sample cryptocurrency service, `TransferTransaction.execute` verifies that the sender’s and recipient’s accounts exist and the sender has enough coins to complete the transfer.
+If these conditions hold, the sender’s balance of coins is decreased and the recipient’s one is increased by the amount specified in the transaction.
+Additionally, the transaction is logged in the sender’s and recipient’s history of transactions; the logging is performed even if the transaction execution is unsuccessful (e.g., the sender has insufficient number of coins).
+Logging helps to ensure that the account state is verifiable by light clients.

 ### Info

 ```rust